VB SEAL

 Six persons in hospital after inhaling carbon dioxide after collision

-The 'VB Seal' was in collision with a Marshall Islands flagged chemical tanker on the Caland Canal near the Europoort of Rotterdam on Feb 23, 2025, at around 2 a.m.
+The 'VB Seal' was in collision with the Marshall Islands flagged chemical tanker 'Gulholmen' on the Caland Canal near the Europoort of Rotterdam on Feb 23, 2025, at around 2 a.m.
 After the accident, and suffered a leak with ensuing water ingress, The tug started to list to starboard side.
 The seagoing vessel and two other vessels pushed the tug against the quay in the Europoort to keep it afloat.
 They had to accelerate considerably, which released a lot of CO2.
 The exhaust fumes entered the ship, and six people on board became unwell due to the high carbon dioxide concentration.
 Four ambulances rushed to the scene, and four of the victims were taken to hospital.
 They were doing well under the circumstances.
 The two other injured people were checked on site by emergency services.
 The tugwas ventilated after which further action could be taken.
 To prevent the tug from sinking, pumps were also placed on board to drain out the water, and the ship could be stabilzed.
 The emergency services attended with large contingents.
 The Port Authority and HEBO Maritiemservice with the 'Hebocat 7' were on scene.
 The cause of the collision was being investigated.
 On Feb 24, the ship was moored in pos.
 N 51° 58' N 004° 07' E with the tug 'VB Tiger' (IMO: 9454888) alongside to stabilize it, later joined by the 'VB Beagle' (IMO: 9816359).
 Reports with photos: https://mediatv.nl/nieuws/nieuws/28090/sleepboot-lek-na-aanvaring-6-mensen-onwel-bij-hulpverleningsactie-calandkanaal-europoort-rotterdam https://www.tugspotters.com/app/content/2025/02/vb-seal-vb-tiger-vb-beagle-hebo-cat-7/# https://www.dehavenloods.nl/nieuws/algemeen/57284/zes-personen-onwel-na-botsing-sleepboot-met-zeeschip-bij-euro

 Investigation into colision launched